AmirKh20/ArchLVM/README.md

 # Troubleshooting

-if your computr doesnt run grub,
+if your pc doesnt run grub and doesnt boot,

 1-first make sure that the lvm module is preloaded in /etc/default/grub